-- a) The BMC will develop and implement its internal working procedures including chairing, meeting records and financial tracking as needed. - b) The BMC will meet at least once annually and may invite other senior officials, advisors, and technical staff members as required. - c) The BMC may establish committees to ensure the efficient and effective application of the Risk Informed Management approach and to undertake other duties as required. - d) The BMC will document outcomes of bilateral consultations, track the achievement of the commitments in this Agreement, and prepare an annual report for submission to the responsible Ministers that may identify issues and recommendations as required. - e) The BMC will develop and approve a 3-5-year work plan including a review process as required to continually improve the Bilateral Management of Transboundary Waters. - f) Each year, the BMC will approve an annual budget subject to the provisions in Section 13.2. - q) The BMC will undertake other activities as required to fulfill the commitments under this Agreement.
+- a) The BMC will develop and implement its internal working procedures including chairing, meeting records and financial tracking as needed. - b) The BMC will meet at least once annually and may invite other participants, including individuals from Indigenous governments and organizations, senior officials, advisors, and technical staff to the meeting as required to inform the decisions of the BMC. - c) Each Party will ensure a mechanism is in place to solicit and bring forward, in advance of the annual meeting, any input and interests from their public and Indigenous governments and organizations. - d) The BMC may establish committees to ensure the efficient and effective application of the RIM approach and to undertake other duties as required. - e) The BMC will document outcomes of bilateral consultations, track the achievement of the commitments in this Agreement, and prepare an annual report to be submitted to the responsible Ministers and made publically available that may identify issues and recommendations as required. - f) The BMC will develop and approve a 3-5 year work plan that includes a review process as required to continually improve the Bilateral Water Management of Transboundary Waters. - g) Each year, the BMC will approve an annual budget subject to the provisions in section 13.2. - h) The BMC will undertake other activities as required to fulfill the commitments under this Agreement.